fuzziqersoftware/resource_dasm/README.md

 * XBE (Microsoft Xbox executable) files
 * ELF files

+Some of these executable formats support CPU architectures that m68kdasm does not support; if it encounters one of these, it prints the code segments as data segments instead.

 m68kdasm can also assemble PowerPC, x86, and SH-4 assembly into binary.

-Some of these formats support CPU architectures that m68kdasm does not support; if it encounters one of these, it prints the code segments as data segments instead.
+The expected input syntax for each architecture matches the disassembly syntax; for PowerPC and SH-4, this is not the standard syntax used by most other tools.

 ## Using m68kexec